Monday, 29 June 2020

 Comparison of G7 countries during pandemic

 The government has always tried to shield itself behind the mantra of "following scientific advice".
-Many news agencies from around the world have highlighted how the UK, a country that was expected to be amongst the best prepared to suppress the pandemic, has failed on so many counts.
+Many news agencies worldwide have highlighted how the UK, a country that was expected to be amongst the best prepared to suppress the pandemic, has failed on so many counts.
 The number of deaths is the highest in Europe and the G7 countries and the death rate remains the second-highest in the world.

-The BBC, ITN, and newspapers such as The Guardian, with its considerable international online presence, all aspire to provide an independent and objective reporting of events, unlike the majority of the press and media who display their political allegiances when reporting.
-But they are all part of the hubble-bubble of influencers, the metropolitan elite, and the self-opinionated insiders in the game of reporting and blaming for the crisis.
+Unlike the majority of the press and media who display the political allegiances of their owners when reporting, the BBC, ITN, and newspapers such as The Guardian and FT have a considerable international online presence, and aspire to provide an independent and objective reporting of events.
+But they are all part of the hubble-bubble of influencers, the metropolitan elite, and self-opinionated insiders in reporting and blaming for the crisis.
 They are too socially distanced from the real world where the pandemic has taken hold and where it will be checked.

-It is local government including public health, embedded local businesses, and active communities that have the insider advantage over centralised government.
-They understand the nuances of geography and operational networks, they have informed and immediate intelligence, and, most of all, a genuine commitment to resolving problems.
+Local government, including public health, embedded local businesses, and active communities, have the insider advantage over the centralised government.
+They understand the nuances of geography and operational networks.
+They have informed and immediate intelligence, and, most of all, a genuine commitment to resolving problems.
 They also have the energy, personnel, institutional knowledge, and determination to implement actions that will make a difference.
-It's just that they are not trusted by central government and not understood by the fandango of government agencies and fellow travelers.
+It's just that they are not trusted by the central government and not understood by the fandango of government agencies and fellow travellers.
 It is a measure of the government's lack of self-awareness that has resulted in the UK being the world leader in failing to control the pandemic.

-As the country opens up after lockdown, we are still left without an effective track and trace system and the UK government is still insisting that they will call the shots to impose local lockdowns.
-Surely the far more effective outcomes in the devolved nations of Northern Ireland, Scotland, and Wales should tell them that the centre cannot hold.
-The government must accept that local knowledge and networks are far more relevant to suppressing the pandemic than continuing with the impotent posturing and perpetual failure by the PM and his discredited cabinet and special advisers.
+As the country opens up after lockdown, we are still left without an effective track and trace system and the UK government insists that they will call the shots to impose local lockdowns.
+Surely the more effective outcomes in Northern Ireland, Scotland, and Wales devolved nations should tell them that the centre cannot hold.
+The government must accept that local knowledge and networks are far more relevant to suppressing the pandemic than continuing with their impotent posturing.
+The perpetual failure of the PM, his discredited cabinet and special advisers is another example of how they have broken Britain.

 No comments: